milanglacier/yarepl.nvim/README.md

 Several built-in `source_func` options can be accessed as strings: `ipython` and `python`.

-To define a custom `source_func`, you must implement a function that accepts and returns a string.
-The input is the buffer's code content, and the output is what will be sent to the REPL.
+If you need to define a custom `source_func`, you must implement a function that accepts a string and returns a string.
+The input will be the selected code content, and the output is what will be sent to the REPL.

-A typical approach involves writing the input string to a temporary file, followed by returning a string that sources this file.
-The specific "sourcing" syntax is contingent on the target programming language.
+A common approach involves writing the input string to a temporary file, then returning a string that sources this file.
+The exact "sourcing" syntax depends on the target programming language.

 Here's an example implementation of a `source_func` for Python: